bsmg/beat-saber-community-wiki/support.md

 This should fix the problem.

 ### 2.2 The desktop window and headset view are completely black upon running the game, or a Unity crash window pops up on screen.
-This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home, if you're reinstalling refer to [4.1](#4-1-backing-up-custom-content)
+This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home, if you're reinstalling refer to [Backing Up Custom Content](#4-1-backing-up-custom-content)
 This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
 > We're trying to get to the bottom of this problem but we have insufficient data.
 If you got the Unity crash window and you'd like to help us, please navigate to `%AppData%\..\LocalLow\Hyperbolic Magnetism\` (copy-paste it into your address bar) and see if there's anything in the `Crashes` folder.
 If there is, zip it up and ping `@williums#0001` in the BSMG #support channel.
 Thank you!

 ### 2.3 The game is extremely laggy after installing mods
 If the game lags so badly that you can barely click the `Continue` button on the Health & Saftey screen, then verify files if you have the game on Steam, or reinstall the game on Oculus Home.

-If that didn't solve the issue, the problem could be GeForce Experience setting your Render Scale way too high, or see the section on [improving framerate](#framerate-is-low)
+If that didn't solve the issue, the problem could be GeForce Experience setting your Render Scale way too high, or see the section on [Improving framerate](#framerate-is-low)
 # 3. Common Questions
 ### 3.1 My menus are completely blank in game
 If your main window in game is blank, your save file likely got corrupted.
 To fix it: